Electronic stability control: Public awareness and law

 While Sweden used public awareness campaigns to promote ESC use, others implemented or proposed legislation.

 The Canadian province of Quebec was the first jurisdiction to implement an ESC law, making it compulsory for carriers of dangerous goods (without data recorders) in 2005.

-The United States followed, requiring ESC for all passenger vehicles under 10,000 pounds (4536 kg), phasing in the regulation starting with 55% of 2009 models (effective 1 September 2008), 75% of 2010 models, 95% of 2011 models, and all 2012 models.
+The United States followed, with the National Highway Traffic Safety Administration implementing FMVSS 126, which requires ESC for all passenger vehicles under 10,000 pounds (4536 kg).
+The regulation phased in starting with 55% of 2009 models (effective 1 September 2008), 75% of 2010 models, 95% of 2011 models, and all 2012 and later models.
+The standard endorses the use of the Sine with Dwell test.
+In 2015 NHTSA finalized updated regulations requiring ESC for truck tractors and certain buses.

 Canada required all new passenger vehicles to have ESC from 1 September 2011.

 The Australian government announced on 23 June 2009 that ESC would be compulsory from 1 November 2011 for all new passenger vehicles sold in Australia, and for all new vehicles from November 2013, however the State Government of Victoria preceded this unilaterally on Jan 1 2011, much as they had done seatbelts 40 years before.
 The New Zealand government followed suit in February 2014 making it compulsory on all new vehicles from 1 July 2015 with a staggered roll-out to all used-import passenger vehicles by 1 January 2020.

 The European Parliament has also called for the accelerated introduction of ESC.
 The European Commission has confirmed a proposal for the mandatory introduction of ESC on all new cars and commercial vehicle models sold in the EU from 2012, with all new cars being equipped by 2014.

 Argentina requires all new normal cars to have ESC since 1 January 2022, for all new normal vehicles from January 2024.

 Chile requires all new cars to have ESC from August 2022.

-Brazil will require all new cars to have ESC from 1 January 2024.
+Brazil has required all new cars to have ESC from 1 January 2024.

 International vehicle regulations

 The United Nations Economic Commission for Europe has passed a Global Technical Regulation to harmonize ESC standards.
-Global Technical Regulation No. 8 ELECTRONIC STABILITY CONTROL SYSTEMS was sponsored by the United States of America, and is based on Federal Motor Vehicle Safety Standard FMVSS126.
+Global Technical Regulation No. 8 ELECTRONIC STABILITY CONTROL SYSTEMS was sponsored by the United States of America, and is based on Federal Motor Vehicle Safety Standard FMVSS 126.

 In Unece countries, approval is based on UN Regulation 140: Electronic Stability Control (ESC) Systems.